cryptonix-dev/Cryptonix/README.md

 ## About

-Rugplay is a realistic cryptocurrency trading simulator that lets you experience the risks and mechanics of decentralized exchanges without real financial consequences.
+Cryptonix is a realistic cryptocurrency trading simulator that lets you experience the risks and mechanics of decentralized exchanges without real financial consequences.
 Create coins, trade with liquidity pools, and learn about "rug pulls" in a... relatively safe environment :)

 ## Features
 - 🪙 Create coins